The Annual Conference of The Agricultural Economics Society will be held at K U Leuven, Belgium, from Wednesday 15th to Friday 17th of April 2020.

 Up to three travel bursaries (£500) are made available for presenters by the Society.
 Early-career researchers are prioritised.
 For details please click here.
 The deadline for the bursary applications is 20th December 2019.

 Each year a diverse set of papers, centred on the discipline of Agricultural Economics, is selected for the conference programme.
 Sessions cover topics such as agricultural trade and policy, environmental economics and policy, supply chain analysis, food demand and policy, behavioural economics, structural adjustment of agriculture, climate change impacts and mitigation, livestock production and disease, agricultural development, technology adoption, the economics of bioenergy, modelling and analysis techniques.

 Submissions are possible in four categories:

-Contributed Papers will present theoretical developments in the field of agricultural economics or sound applications of theory for the benefit of decision making in the public or private sector.
+Contributed Papers: Contributed Papers will present theoretical developments in the field of agricultural economics or sound applications of theory for the benefit of decision making in the public or private sector.
 Contributed Papers will be allocated in thematic session, each paper with a 25 min slot (15 min talk and 10 min discussion).